crackedupcorson/prom-garmin-scraper/README.md

 2. However, you won't be able to access the docker images that my GHA workflow builds.
 3. At a later stage I might push the image to a public docker repo, but until then you'll need to find your own route to deploying it.

+# Architecture and Design
+* This project follows a modular, pythonic style - splitting them into easy maintable components
+* The core of the app is written in Python, using Flask to expose the required endpoints
+* It relies on a manual process to sync my watch, but there are alerts to remind me to do it.
+* Metrics are exposed on `/metrics` using the prometheus-client library - these are then scraped by prometheus using `Pod Annotations`
+* It includes Helm charts for easy deployment to my Raspberry Pi K3s cluster, including alerts
+* The backfill endpoint is affectively my way of restoring data from a backup for my garmin data.
+The endpoint currently only generates the backfill timeseries chunks - it does not put them into the prometheus filesystem.

 ## Functionality

 - **/metrics**: Exposes Prometheus metrics for scraping.